heavyind/vue-bi18n/README.md

 * `this.bi18n.languageIdx` The index of the currently-set language in the original `languages` array passed into your configuration object
 * `this.bi18n.set(l: String)` Set the current language via a string
 * `this.bi18n.setByIdx(i: Number)` Set the current language by index of the original `languages` array passed into your configuration object

-## FAQ

-* Can I use more than two languages?

-You can use as many as you'd like, but the most practical application is likely to be for supporting a limited number of languages (two or three).
-Much more and you'd have a mess!